s-handyside/mcp-server-atlassian-confluence/README.md

     - Version is automatically incremented (patch, minor, or major)
     - Changelog is updated
     - Release notes are generated
-    - Publish to both npm and GitHub Packages registries.
+    - Package is published to npm registry
-    - Note: GitHub Packages publishing is a best-effort publishing and will not cause the workflow to fail if it encounters permission issues.
+    - GitHub release is created with release notes

 To trigger a release, push a commit with a message following the [Conventional Commits](https://www.conventionalcommits.org/) format: